 Year 2 will be learning through these exciting topics…

-This half term we are learning through a topic on Into the Woods.
+This half term we are learning through a topic on Space.

 From the links below you can download this term’s topic web, which details the curriculum your child will be learning this half term